Ted Nolan: Ontario Hockey League

-Buffalo Sabres, 1995–1997
+Buffalo Sabres (1995–1997)

-Nolan was hired before the 1994–95 NHL season as an assistant coach by the Hartford Whalers for one season before accepting the position of head coach of the NHL's Buffalo Sabres where he had his greatest success.
-In his second season in Buffalo, he led the team to a strong regular season, culminating in the Northeast Division title.
-He was rewarded with the Jack Adams Award as the league's top coach.
+Nolan was hired as an assistant coach by the Hartford Whalers prior to the 1994–95 NHL season.
+After one season in Hartford, he accepted the position of head coach with the NHL's Buffalo Sabres.
+In his second season in Buffalo, he led the team to the Northeast Division title and was awarded the Jack Adams Award as the league's top coach.